Frequently Asked Questions

 - Party walls – May allow (or require) building on boundary

-What is a Section 10.7 Planning Certificate?
+What is a planning certificate?

 Constraints & Issues